Hammad-111/task-management-system/README.md

 cd backend/venv
 source bin/activate
-pip install -r ../requirements.txt uvicorn main:app --reload --port 8000
+pip install -r ../requirements.txt cp .env.example .env uvicorn main:app --reload --port 8000
 ```

+The `.env` file holds the JWT secret key (there is a `.env.example` to copy from).

 Backend runs on http://localhost:8000.
 You can also try the APIs from swagger:
 http://localhost:8000/docs